What Is SOA Exam FAM?

 Weeks 1 to 4: Short-Term Foundations

 Start with severity and frequency models.
-If you passed Exam P, many probability concepts will be familiar.
-The new material is applying those distributions to insurance contexts: deductibles, policy limits, aggregate claims.
+If you passed Exam P, a lot of the probability will feel familiar.
+What's new is applying those distributions to insurance: deductibles, policy limits, aggregate claims.

 Weeks 5 to 8: Long-Term Foundations

 Move into survival models and life contingencies.
 This material has a different flavor from anything you have seen before.
-Life table mechanics, commutation functions, and actuarial present values require careful study.
+Life table mechanics, commutation functions, and actuarial present values reward careful, slow study.

 Weeks 9 to 12: Integration and Practice